Table of Contents

 Differential diagnosis of thyroid enlargement

-Main cause for the diffuse goiter is an alimentary iodine deficiency situation in industrialized countries.
-Consequence of this is a TSH-independent adaptive response in the form of hyperplasia.
+The main cause for the diffuse goiter is an alimentary iodine deficiency situation in industrialized countries.
+A consequence of this is a TSH-independent adaptive response in the form of hyperplasia.
 If there is an enlarged thyroid gland, you have to think about a differential diagnosis should include:

 - Diffuse goiter parenchymatosa;